kokombo/BowalMobileApp/README.md

 # About The Project

-This is a cross-platform mobile application called Bowal, bootstrapped with react-native-community/cli.
+Bowal is a cross-platform mobile application bootstrapped with react-native-community/cli and powered with Firebase for backend operations.

-Bowal is a multi-vendor e-commerce marketplace that leverages geo-location technology to buying and selling online in Africa.
+The app is a multi-vendor e-commerce marketplace that leverages geo-location technology to buying and selling online in Africa.
+A user can signup as either a buyer or a vendor.

-Firebase is used for the backend and daata storage.

-This mobile app allows a user to sign up as a vendor(merchant) or a seller.
+visit https://samuelibrahim.com/projects/bowal-mobile-app to see the mobile app screens.

 # Getting Started